zSynctic/AutoClicker/README.md

 **Important: If you are sharing this program.
 Please Include the official Download Link** <br />
 Official Download Link: [Download](https://github.com/zSynctic/AutoClicker/releases/download/v1.0.5/AutoClicker-1.0.5.exe)

-If you have any bugs or issues with the program you can open a issue.

 **Note: I'm thinking of changing the name of the autoclicker soon since the program got a bit popular to something more unique because many have the same name.**

 # What is this AutoClicker?